 - 1. Housing application DD Form 1746

 - 2. DoD Travel orders

 - 3. Transportation Agreement DD Form 1617

-- 4. SF-50
+- 4. Current SF-50 for new assignment

-- 5. Dependent Entry Approval or Command Sponsorship Approval if applicable
+- 5. Dependent authorization in orders (if applicable)

-- 6. Valid Power of Attorney for your spouse or representative if sponsor is absence
+- 6. Valid Power of Attorney for your spouse or representative if sponsor is unavailable